 Pastafarianism (also known as Flying Spaghetti Monsterism) is a parody religion which was created by Bobby Henderson, and first appeared in a letter of Henderson's to protest the decision from the Kansas State Board of Education (2005), which permitted the teaching of intelligent design as an alternative to evolution in school.
 This is where the phrase "Flying Spaghetti Monster" first appeared.
 Essentially, Henderson created the Flying Spaghetti Monster and called for equal time to be given to it, since he claimed it was no different than intelligent design.
 Henderson wrote the "Gospel of the Flying Spaghetti Monster" in 2006 and continues to make Pastafarian beliefs satires of Creationism.
 But can it really be claimed that Pastafarianism is no different than intelligent design, and how is belief in the God of Christianity any different?
 (Photo credit: GoodMenProject)

 Henderson's reasoning appears to be that he believes there is no evidence for the God of Christianity, there is no evidence for the Flying Spaghetti Monster, therefore, the God of Christianity and the Flying Spaghetti Monster are equal beliefs with no evidence.
 There are numerous problems with the first premise of there being "no evidence for the God of Christianity."
 As we have explored in past entries, there is an abundance of evidence, it is that the evidence has been rejected, Henderson has not accepted (or perhaps even considered) the evidence for God.
-In fact, the very statement "there is no evidence for the God of Christianity" is fallacious at best, is a priori in nature (rejection before even considering), and Henderson offers no evidence to the contrary, nor does he attempt to refute or give a rebuttal of the evidence for the God of Christianity.
+In fact, the very statement "there is no evidence for the God of Christianity" is a priori in nature (rejection before even considering), and Henderson offers no evidence to the contrary, nor does he attempt to refute or give a rebuttal of the evidence for the God of Christianity.

 Thomas Edison and Sir Isaac Newton's combined statements on the knowledge of mankind demonstrate that we do not know a full 1% of everything there is to know in the universe - in that 99%, the skeptic must concede that there is a possibility that God can exist.
 Since we do not have all of the knowledge in the universe, one cannot truly make the absolute statement, "God does not exist."
 To deny the existence of God, an individual must first sort through the arguments for the existence of God, such as the Moral Argument, the Ontological Argument, the Teleological Argument, the Cosmological Argument, the Standards of Beauty Argument, and many others.
 Concerning the God of Christianity, one must also examine each of the theories for the resurrection, and careful scrutinize each one.